 “I'm both happy and disappointed by this game; on one hand it sets a moody atmosphere and you definitely feel the old Rockstar design with its world design and characters, but it is ruined by frankly, bulls**t.”

 The optimization of L.A.
-Noire on PC has been widely criticized, with many players reporting significant performance issues such as stuttering, frame rate drops, and a frustrating 30 fps cap.
-While the game's innovative facial capture technology and strong voice acting are praised, the poor optimization detracts from the overall experience, often requiring players to seek out patches and workarounds to achieve a playable state.
-Despite these challenges, some users still recommend the game for its engaging story and character performances, albeit with caution regarding its technical shortcomings.
+Noire on PC has been widely criticized, with many players experiencing significant performance issues, including a frustrating 30 fps cap, stuttering, and crashes, even on high-end systems.
+While the game's innovative facial capture technology and strong voice acting are praised, the poor optimization detracts from the overall experience, often requiring players to seek out patches or workarounds to achieve a smoother gameplay experience.
+Despite these challenges, the game's engaging story and character performances still shine through, making it a worthwhile play for those willing to navigate the technical difficulties.

 “Noire's groundbreaking facial capture technology paved the way for more nuanced and realistic character performances in video games.”